Floren6432/uc-netbeans-bcci-system/README.md

 4. Determines PhilHealth contributions according to salary brackets
 5. User-friendly Java Swing GUI for easy input and display of results
 6. Provides instant deduction results via pop-up dialogs
-7. Suitable for educational purposes and basic payroll deduction simulation

 Things to know:
 1. This project is developed in Java and designed to be opened and run within the NetBeans IDE.